FarzeenArshadGhuman/FarzeenArshadGhuman/README.md

 ### 📊 Data Visualization & BI
 Creating insightful dashboards and reports using Power BI, Tableau, and Plotly.

-### ☁️ Cloud & Deployment
-Deploying projects using Streamlit, Flask, FastAPI, Hugging Face Spaces, and cloud platforms like Heroku, Render, and Firebase.
 ------------------------------

 *   🌍  I'm based in Pakistan